tseech/bronco-build-tracker/README.md

 - Notify you of changes via Textbelt or Pushover
 - Run the checks on a regular interval

+The app will only do the things that it has configuration for.
+It will skip any steps that are not configured.

 There will be two files created in the same directory as the application:
 - settings.json - This will contain all the application settings.
 It will contain personal info so do not share it with anybody.